 Balenciaga raises funds and global awareness for WFP's greatest needs through the sale of WFP-branded clothing in stores and online.
 Learn more.

-Cartier Philantropy supports WFP’s home-grown school feeding programme in Burkina Faso, Burundi and Mozambique, nurturing children, empowering smallholder farmers and helping the entire community thrive.
+Cartier Philanthropy supports WFP’s school feeding programme in Mozambique and Jordan, nurturing children, empowering smallholder farmers, and helping entire communities thrive.
 Learn more.

 The National Postcode Loterij in the Netherlands provides flexible funding that WFP can use where it is most needed and supports special projects, such as SAFE Stoves.
 Learn more.